antoniyadev/wallet-task/README.md

 - `app/Services/` — Business logic for order/transfer handling
 - `resources/views/` — Blade templates
 - `tests/` — Unit and feature tests

 ---

-The app runs at [http://localhost:3000](http://localhost:3000) and interacts with Laravel through cookies and CSRF protection.

----